not-real-m1xmou7e/Block-Proxies-List/README.md

-# Block proxies list for dProtect
+# List forbidden proxies for dProtect